explainers-by-googlers/cross-origin-storage/README.md

 This led to the creation of a dedicated [Hybrid AI explainer](https://github.com/webmachinelearning/hybrid-ai/blob/main/explainer.md), which in its introduction states:

 > _"For example, ML models are large.
 This creates network cost, transfer time, and storage problems.
 As mentioned, client capabilities can vary.
 This creates adaptation, partitioning, and versioning problems.
 We would like to discuss potential solutions to these problems, such as shared caches, progressive model updates, and capability/requirements negotiation."_

+### User needs example: Mozilla

+In their [standards position](https://github.com/mozilla/standards-positions/issues/1067#issuecomment-2631718109) on the [Writing Assistance APIs](https://github.com/webmachinelearning/writing-assistance-apis/tree/main), Mozilla engineer [Brian Grinstead](https://github.com/bgrins) wrote:

+> _"We acknowledge a downside with this approach related to lack of shared client storage for model weights — it would be a better experience if the browser only had to download large weights one time.
+We don’t know of a privacy-preserving way to do this, short of high level APIs like these which abstract away the details of inference."_

 ## Use cases